-COMPONENT 1: DEVELOP PATIENT/DOCTOR PARTNERSHIP
+COMPONENT 1: DEVELOP

-- The effective management of asthma requires the development of a partnership between the person with asthma and his or her health care professional(s) (and parents/caregivers, in the case of children with asthma). - The aim of this partnership is guided selfmanagement-that is, to give people with asthma the ability to control their own condition with guidance from health care professionals. - The partnership is formed and strengthened as patients and their health care professionals discuss and agree on the goals of treatment, develop a personalized, written self-management plan including self-monitoring, and periodically review the patient's treatment and level of asthma control. - Education should be an integral part of all interactions between health care professionals and patients, and is relevant to asthma patients of all ages. - Personal asthma action plans help individuals with asthma make changes to their treatment in response to changes in their level of asthma control, as indicated by symptoms and/or peak expiratory flow, in accordance with written predetermined guidelines.
+- The effective management of asthma requires the development of a partnership between the person with asthma and his or her health care professional(s) (and parents/caregivers, in the case of children with asthma). - The aim of this partnership is guided selfmanagement-that is, to give people with asthma the ability to control their own condition with guidance from health care professionals. - The partnership is formed and strengthened as patients and their health care professionals discuss and agree on the goals of treatment, develop a personalized, written asthma action plan including self-monitoring, and periodically review the patient's treatment and level of asthma control. - Education should be an integral part of all interactions between health care professionals and patients, and is relevant to asthma patients of all ages. - Personal written asthma action plans help individuals with asthma make changes to their treatment in response to changes in their level of asthma control, as indicated by symptoms and/or peak expiratory flow, in accordance with written predetermined guidelines.

 The effective management of asthma requires the development of a partnership between the person with asthma and his or her health care professional(s) (and parents/caregivers in the case of children with asthma).
 The aim of this partnership is to enable patients with asthma to gain the knowledge, confidence, and skills to assume a major role in the management of their asthma.
-The partnership is formed and strengthened as patients and their health care professionals discuss and agree on the goals of treatment, develop a personalized, written self-management action plan including self-monitoring, and periodically review the patient's treatment and level of asthma control (Figure 4.1-1).
+The partnership is formed and strengthened as patients and their health care professionals discuss and agree on the goals of treatment, develop a personalized, written asthma action plan including self-monitoring, and periodically review the patient's treatment and level of asthma control (Figure 4.1-1).

 This approach is called guided self-management and has been shown to reduce asthma morbidity in both adults (Evidence A) and children (Evidence A).
-A number of specific systems of guided self-management have been developed1-10 for use in a wide range of settings, including primary care^{1,4,6}, hospitals^{2,3,7,10}, emergency departments8, and internet-based home monitoring^{340, 372}, community health workers371, and among such diverse groups as pregnant women with asthma11, children and adolescents^{12,13}, and in multi-racial populations14.
-Guided self-management may involve varying degrees of independence, ranging broadly from patient-directed self-management in which patients make changes without reference to their caregiver, but in accordance with a prior written action plan, to doctor-directed self-management in which patients rely follow a written action plan, but refer most major treatment changes to their physician at the time of planned or unplanned consultations.
-Cochrane systematic reviews^{13,15-18} have examined the role of education and self-management strategies in the care of asthma patients.
+A number of specific systems of guided self-management have been developed1-10 for use in a wide range of settings: primary care^{1,4,6}, hospitals^{2,3,7,10}, and emergency departments8.
+Internet-based home monitoring^{340,372}, and mobile phones395 have been shown to be successful modes to improve asthma control.
+Self-management programs have been tested in diverse groups, including community health workers371, pregnant women with asthma11, children and adolescents^{12,13}, and in multi-racial populations14.

+Guided self-management may involve varying degrees of independence, ranging broadly from patient-directed self-management in which patients make changes without reference to their caregiver, but in accordance with a prior written action plan, to doctor-directed self-management in which patients rely follow a written action plan, but refer most major treatment changes to their physician at the